sx-bet/sx-bet-api-docs/source/includes/_markets.md

 }
 ```

 This endpoint retrieves active markets on the exchange.
 It does not return markets that have been settled or reported.
+Note that to retrieve odds for a particular market, you must query the orders endpoint [the orders endpoint](#get-active-orders) separately.

 ### HTTP Request